Apry-dev/randomTools/README.md

 # randomTools

-**randomTools** is a dynamic, extensible project designed to provide a variety of utilities, such as listing open windows, opening files, and more.
+**randomTools** is a project designed to provide a variety of utilities, such as listing open windows, opening files, and more.
 This project is actively under development, and new features will be added over time.

 ---